-A series is a set of images that interact with each other in order to illustrate a specific subject, convey a message, present a vision, reveal a truth, display a particular aesthetic, etc. Images in a photographic series may be independently different, but they complement each other and help highlight the subject of the series when grouped together.
+A photo series is a set of images that interact with each other in order to illustrate a specific subject, convey a message, present a vision, reveal a truth, display a particular aesthetic, etc. Images in a photography series may be independently different, but they complement each other and help highlight the subject of the series when grouped together.

 Choosing your subject matter and intention

-Sometimes, all it takes to embark on a photographic series is one picture that echoes another.
+Sometimes, all it takes to embark on a photo series is one picture that echoes another.
 Whether your series is born a little by chance or whether you choose to plan it, it is this echo resonating from one image to another that must serve your subject matter and your main intention.

-This way, for instance, you can transform a simple series of landscapes into a series whose theme is “The Seasons in Etretat, Normandy,” by choosing an identical subject that you shoot every month at the same time to represent the 12 months of the year, in order to show how the weather, the colors of the sky, the sea, the foliage and the flowering, etc., change from one season to the next.
+This way, for instance, you can transform a simple series of landscapes into a series of photos whose theme is “The Seasons in Etretat, Normandy,” by choosing an identical subject that you shoot every month at the same time to represent the 12 months of the year, in order to show how the weather, the colors of the sky, the sea, the foliage and the flowering, etc., change from one season to the next.

-Choosing the right form for your series
+Choosing the right form for your photographic series

-It is also possible not to choose a repetitive approach, but in this case, you will have to be extra careful and be particularly focused on your end theme to give consistency to your series.
+It is also possible not to choose a repetitive approach, but in this case, you will have to be extra careful and be particularly focused on your end theme to give consistency to your photography series.
 Lastly, it’s up to you to anticipate the construction of your series from A to Z, to impose certain constraints on yourself if needed, and to leave room for chance.

-Connecting your images to each other
+Photo Series: Connecting your images to each other

-Sorting and selecting are crucial steps in the making of a series and should not be overlooked.
+Sorting and selecting are crucial steps in the making of a series of photos and should not be overlooked.
 Even if you’re confident you already know what you’ll do, take the time to first sort your images by putting them next to each other in order to get an overview and to see which ones work best together.

 The post-production stage is also very important.
 Unless you have a flawless photographic technique and have carefully planned all your shots, it is highly likely that you will need to make some adjustments in terms of exposure, contrast, colorimetry and other variables to ensure that your photo series is homogeneous.

-After that, you need to clearly define your series in order to maximize its impact and the message you wish to convey, before then choosing the form that best suits your work.
+After that, you need to clearly define your series of photos in order to maximize its impact and the message you wish to convey, before then choosing the form that best suits your work.
 Whether you are making a series in the short or long term, don’t forget to combine your images in a way that makes them match as well as possible during the selection process.